wg-lux/agl_anonymizer_pipeline/README.md

 ## Features

-- **Text Detection And Pseudonymization**: Utilizes advanced OCR techniques to detect text in images and applies anonymizing to safeguard sensitive information.
+- **Text Detection And Pseudonymization**: Utilizes advanced OCR techniques to detect text in images.
+It can also apply pseudonymization through cv2 generated images overlaying the blurred areas, where names have been detected.
+This is done to safeguard sensitive information.
+- **Validation Interface** by setting the argument validation=true in the call to main.
 - **Blurring Functionality**: Offers customizable blurring options to obscure parts of an image, providing an additional layer of privacy.
 - **Image Saving**: Efficiently saves processed images in a desired format, maintaining high-quality output.
 - **Extensive Format Support**: Capable of handling various image and document formats for a wide range of applications.